claw-project/claw-compiler/README.md

 ### Status of implementation
 We are currently implementing the version `v0.3a` of the CLAW language specification in this reference compiler.

-### Versioning convention
-The versioning convention for the CLAW Compiler follows the versioning of the language definition.
-Version `0.1.0` implements the language specification `v0.1`.
-If there is bug fix or enhancement happening in the version implementing `v0.1` of the language specification, the last digit is incremented (e.g.
-`0.1.1`) and so on.
-During implementation of new specifications, the version number is followed by the letter `a` for the alphas and `b`for the betas.

 ### Compiler workflow
 The diagram below shows the workflow of the CLAW Compiler.